 Does this mean that one cannot live by faith and believe in miracles?
 No, for faith and fantasy are not the same thing.

 Do you enjoy imagining things? if so then live by Faith in your imagination and not fantasy and try to imagine this for example: Eye has not seen, ear has not heard, neither has it entered into the heart of man what God has prepared for them that love Him (1 Cor.
 2:9).
-Can you try to imagine what God has prepared for you not in this worldly kingdom but "His Kingdom" Go ahead go for it and know and be assured that it will be for real and exceedingly greater than you could ever imagine.
+Can you try to imagine what God has prepared for you, not in this worldly kingdom but "His Kingdom."
+Go ahead and go for it and be assured that it will be for real and exceedingly greater than you could ever imagine.

 Hoping for better while here in this world is okay because God's Word says He gives us a hope and a future.
-But when you try to make this world your fantasy paradise it shall not go well for you.
+But when you try to make this world your fantasy paradise it will not go well for you.
 For Jesus said "my kingdom is not of this world".
 Think on God's Kingdom and what it has to offer.
-In believing the enemy's lies, you will find that what he has to offer in this world is shallow, a life of false hope and empty promises, an illusion.
-It's interesting that what the enemy offers and the fantasy offers is basically the same.
+When believing the enemy's lies you will find that what he has to offer in this world is shallow, a life of false hope and empty promises, an illusion.
+It's interesting that what the enemy offers and what fantasy offers is basically the same.
 May we allow Jesus when He was tempted by the Devil in the wilderness to be our example.
-What did Jesus do when Satan took Him up to an exceeding high mountain, and showed Him all the kingdoms of the world?
+What did Jesus do when Satan took Him up to an exceeding high mountain and showed Him all the kingdoms of the world?
 Satan said, "all these things I will give thee, if you will fall down and worship me".
 Jesus replied and said: "Get thee hence Satan for it is written, thou shalt worship the Lord thy God, and Him only shalt thou serve (Mt.
 4:8-10).
-When we create a fantasy of the perfect life here in this world, are we not, essentially in that moment, in the same position that Jesus was.
+When we create a fantasy of the perfect life here in this world, are we not, essentially in that moment, in the same position that Jesus was?
 He was being tempted by the enemy to place more value on the here and now.
-To make the things of this world to be desired and make it a mission to have it and all that it has to offer?
+To desire the things of this world and to make it your mission to have all that it has to offer is the enemy's offer not what God offers.
 Is it not the great deception from the enemy to draw our attention away from God our Lord and Savior (Who is our only true hope for today, as well as our eternal hope).
 Satan's only goal is to get us to worship him and the things of this world.
 Satan comes to steal, kill and destroy.
 His goal is to keep us blind to that which is most important.
 That we (God's Children) have been given a hope and a future.
 For I know the thoughts that I think toward you, saith the Lord, thoughts of peace and not of evil, to give you hope in your "final outcome" (Jer.
 29:11amp.).
 Did you catch that?
 He said "final outcome" so if you want to live by faith and not fantasy then place your hope in your final outcome when you leave this life and go into His Heavenly Kingdom.

 Jesus tells us ever so lovingly in His Word to "Occupy till He comes" What that simply means is to carry on with what needs to be done to live out your life while here.
 For example: working, keeping busy and trusting Him to meet your needs, it's called living by faith and it can be a beautiful and contented life.
 And as you trust and obey Him, He will continue to give you His mercy and His grace.
 "Lean not upon your own understanding but acknowledge Him in all of your ways and He will direct your path" (Proverbs 5:3-6).
-So go ahead and be "Heavenly minded" for this will keep you living by faith and wise in your day to day life until He comes and not in a fantasy world.
+So go ahead and be "Heavenly minded" for this will keep you living in faith and not in some fantasy world.